chrisvfritz/prerender-spa-plugin/README.md

 ## Available Renderers
 - `@prerenderer/renderer-jsdom` - Uses [jsdom](https://npmjs.com/package/jsdom).
 Extremely fast, but unreliable and cannot handle advanced usages.
 May not work with all front-end frameworks and apps.
 - `@prerenderer/renderer-puppeteer` - Uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to render pages in headless Chrome.
-Simpler and more reliable than the previous `ChromeRenderer`.

-## Removed in `prerenderer 0.6.0`:
-- `prerenderer.BrowserRenderer` - Opens the system default browser to render the page.
-(Use `@prerenderer/renderer-jsdom` or `@prerenderer/renderer-puppeteer` instead.)
-- `prerenderer.ChromeRenderer` - Uses Google Chrome in headless mode over RDP.
-(Use `@prerenderer/renderer-puppeteer` instead.)

 ### Which renderer should I use?